Nodes

 - Use instance-bound references or

-port(...).connect(...)to remove ambiguity. - Previous-state outputs need initial values.
+port(...).connect(...)to remove ambiguity. - Previous-state variables need initial values.

-- Intermediate outputs may omit initial values.
+- Intermediate state variables may omit initial values.

 - Mutable defaults should use callables.